 If you’re the nominated partner in a partnership, you must also keep records for the partnership.

 There are different rules on keeping records for limited companies.

 Many businesses use traditional accounting where you record income and expenses by the date you invoiced or were billed.

-Example You invoiced a customer on 28 March 2014.
-You record that invoice for the 2013 to 2014 tax year - even if you didn’t receive the money until the next tax year.
+You invoiced a customer on 28 March 2021.
+You record that invoice for the 2020 to 2021 tax year - even if you did not receive the money until the next tax year.

 Cash basis accounting

 With this method, you only record income or expenses when you receive money or pay a bill.
-This means you won’t need to pay Income Tax on money you haven’t yet received in your accounting period.
+This means you will not need to pay Income Tax on money you have not yet received in your accounting period.